-There's only three of us, and we like it that way.
+There's only two of us, and we like it that way.
 We work out of our San Diego based studio, to create (almost) everything you see in the shop.

 We take pride in owning the majority of the production process.
 It comes from our hands — we design, sample, dye, cut, sew, experiment, quilt, screen-print, snack, chat, etc.

 The New Denim Project is a third-generation family-owned textile mill based in Guatemala.
 Their sole purpose is to create natural fabrics by upcycling textile excess.
 To do this, they collect pre-consumer industrial waste from various textile mills, grind the scraps back into fiber, then respin them to fabricate new yarns and fabrics.
 Their circular manufacturing process is chemical-free, dye-free and uses minimal water and energy.
 Wow, right?